SOHAMBAGAD2811/Cultiv-AI-Tion/README.md

 - Node.js (v18 or higher)
 - npm or yarn
 - Google Cloud Platform account for Gemini API
-- Supabase account for authentication
+- Supabase account for authentication and database

 ## Environment Variables